Phule's Company (series): Tusk-anini

-Tusk-anini (or Tusk) is a Volton (sometimes incorrectly referred to as "Voltron"), a race with warthog-like features.
+Tusk-anini (or Tusk) is a Volton, a race with warthog-like features.
 His species is large and imposing, but pacifistic by nature.
 Captain Jester paired him with Super Gnat, and this pairing, like most of the other Omega Company partnerships, benefited both partners greatly.
 He doesn't like to fight but will if necessary, especially to protect his partner (often from her own temper).
 Tusk does not often take the bit in his teeth, but when he does it is best to step out of his way or do what he is asking you to do.
 He is the Legionnaire most loyal to Phule.
 He is also quite intelligent, and since he only sleeps a few minutes a day he spends his wealth of free time reading a daunting variety of human books to better learn the language and culture.
 He prides himself on not needing a translation device to communicate.
 Phule promotes him to corporal and makes him the company clerk.
 Tusk-anini plans to be a teacher after his enlistment is over.